-I have the habit of keeping articles from magazines that somehow pique my interest.
-But there was quite a stack accumulating on my desk, and so I decided to work my way through these again.
-One article I had saved was from the Jan/Feb 2014 issue of Group Magazine, in which Rick Lawrence detailed some research about students being all-in for Jesus.
+I tend to keep magazine articles that pique my interest.
+Quite a stack was accumulating on my desk, so I worked my way through them again.
+One article was from the January/February 2014 issue of Group Magazine.
+Editor Rick Lawrence detailed some research about students being all-in for Jesus.
 What interested me most?
 He listed 5 reasons (or excuses) that prevent teens from being totally committed Christians.

-- I wish I knew a lot more about how to actually have a day-to-day relationship with Jesus that made a difference in my real life.
+- I wish I knew more about how to have a day-to-day relationship with Jesus that made a difference in my real life.

 - The greatest pressures I face are all somehow connected to relationships.